hexuandeng/NewTerm/README.md

-# NewTerm: Benchmarking Real-Time New Terms for LLMs
+# NewTerm++: Evaluating and Improving LLMs on Real-Time New Terms

-This repository hosts the the code and benchmark for the paper "***NewTerm**: Benchmarking Real-Time New Terms for Large Language Models*".
+This repository hosts the the code and benchmark for the paper "***NewTerm**: Benchmarking Real-Time New Terms for Large Language Models*" and "***NewTerm++**: Evaluating and Improving Large Language Models on Real-Time New Terms*".
+Our work not only evaluates the performance of LLMs on real-time new terms but also provides tools for enhancing their capabilities.

 We've developed a highly automated pipeline for new term benchmarks, which requires minimal human intervention, ensuring high-quality and flexible updates for real-time information.
 Further, we construct **NewTerm 2022** and **NewTerm 2023**, focusing on new words, new phrases, and old words with new meanings, and will **continue updating annually**.
+Additionally, we introduce an **enhancement framework** leveraging synthetic data generation and instruction tuning to improve LLMs on these challenging terms.

 You can use ***NewTerm*** to:

 - Assess the performance of existing LLMs using real-time new terms sourced from dictionaries.
+- Enhance LLMs by fine-tuning them with contextual examples of new terms.
 - Build your custom benchmark, targeting specific terms such as new annual terms, low-frequency words, low-resource languages, and literary or religious texts.
 - Use an interactive human filtering interface to create a higher-quality benchmark.
 This user-friendly interface requires human annotators to answer multiple-choice questions, making it suitable for crowdsourced annotators.